 - The process of prevention, preparedness, response, and recovery from emergencies and disasters.

 - The focal point for overall coordination for all disasters.

 - Planning, training, conducting drills, testing equipment and coordinating activities with communities.

 - Effective Emergency Management relies on thorough integration of emergency plans at all levels of government and non-government involvement.

 Washington County uses CodeRED as an emergency notification platform to deliver geo-targeted, time-sensitive information via email, SMS, voice, mobile app push notifications, IPAWS and more depending on the severity of the situation.
 Sign Up for CodeRED Alerts.

 Outdoor Warning Sirens

 Washington County has many outdoor warning sirens.
 For more information, please see our "Warning Siren Information (PDF)" sheet.
 For siren locations, please see the siren map (PDF) which was updated in 2020.

-This year, Severe Weather Awareness Week is April 12-16, 2021.
-During this week, Washington County and the National Weather Service will be promoting severe weather safety and emergency preparedness information.
-Each day of the week highlights a different weather related topic.
+During this week of Severe Weather Awareness, April 17-21, 2023, Washington County and the National Weather Service promoted severe weather safety and emergency preparedness information.
+Each day of the week highlighted a different weather-related topic.